-He has also participated in high-powered initiatives like the Bergedorf Roundtable, the World Economic Forum at Davos, the Doha Forum, the Berlin Foreign Policy Forum, the Singapore Global Dialogue, and the Robert Bosch Annual Forum.
+He has also participated in high-powered initiatives like the Bergedorf Roundtable, the World Economic Forum at Davos, the Doha Forum, the Berlin Foreign Policy Forum, the Singapore Global Dialogue, the Falling Walls Conference, and the Robert Bosch Annual Forum.
 He has taught professional and international seminars in the United States, Japan, Austria, Singapore, Australia, South Korea, Germany, Hong Kong, Britain, South Africa, Brazil and France.

-He is the author of nine books, including an international bestseller, Asian Juggernaut: The Rise of China, India, and Japan (New York: Harper Paperbacks, 2010).
-His latest book, Water: Asia’s New Battleground (Washington, DC: Georgetown University Press), is the winner of the 2012 Bernard Schwartz Award.
-A new edition of this book in paperback is scheduled to be released in September 2013.
+His latest books focus on the geopolitics of water resources: the 2015 launched paperback edition of Water, Peace, and War: Confronting the Global Water Crisis (Rowman & Littlefield); and Water: Asia’s New Battleground (Georgetown University Press), the winner of the 2012 Bernard Schwartz Award.
+A new edition of this award-winning book in paperback was released in 2014.
 You may read parts of the book here.
-He received the Bernard Schwartz Award at a luncheon event on January 23, 2013, at the New York headquarters of the Asia Society.
+He received the Bernard Schwartz Award at a luncheon event on January 23, 2013, at the New York headquarters of Asia Society.

 Brahma’s photo on website head by Laura Guerrero, La Vanguardia, Barcelona.